Lindsay is a working actress and honors graduate of Texas Christian University with a Bachelor of Fine Arts degree in Theatre: Film/TV.

 There are so many beloved Shirley MacLaine films that it was very difficult to narrow it down to ten (and I’m sure I’ve left out somebody’s favorite).
 But, soon this list began to emerge.
 And appropriately enough for an actor of Shirley’s talent and longevity, nearly every decade is represented on this list from the ‘50’s through the 2000’s (the ‘90's only missed being included by one year).
 And by the looks of things, I think we’re going to continue to be entertained by the incredible Shirley MacLaine for many years to come.

-FYI: I chose the order of my top ten by considering each film's importance in Shirley’s overall career, the size/importance of her role in them, and their overall popularity today as evidenced by their ratings on sites like, IMDB, Netflix, and Rotten Tomatoes.
+I chose the order of my top ten by considering each film's importance in Shirley’s overall career, the size/importance of her role in them, and their overall popularity today as evidenced by their ratings on sites like, IMDb and Rotten Tomatoes.
 Naturally, feel free to watch them in any order you like (this is merely a recommended top ten).
 You might watch them in the order listed here, chronologically (as I did), or in a way that corresponds with your own movie tastes.
-If you discover your favorite Shirley MacLaine film is missing, feel free to post a comment explaining why you would recommend it.

 Based on the best-selling novel of the same name, this is the film that, finally, won Shirley her Academy Award for Best Actress after four previous nominations in the category (the film itself, also, won Best Picture).
 Shirley's tour-de-force performance as the complex and overbearing Aurora Greenway, solidified her transition from cute pixie to respected older actress.
 Terms of Endearment tells the story of aging Texas debutant, Aurora, and her complicated relationship with her only daughter, Emma (played by Debra Winger).
 When Emma, suddenly, gets married and moves hundreds of miles away, she leaves Aurora in an empty house next door to a womanizing former astronaut (played by Jack Nicholson) who somehow manages to both repel and fascinate her.
 A wonderful character piece, the film follows Aurora and Emma across many years and multiple storylines but the heart of the film remains the unique relationship between this mother and daughter.
 Over time they both come to realize how close they actually are, despite how often they may butt heads.
 If you’re more familiar with Shirley’s older roles, this is the iconic performance that laid the groundwork for everything that followed.
 And bring your tissues for this one, Terms of Endearment is notorious for making people bawl like babies.